-How To Engage Remote Teams At An All-Hands Meeting
+How To Engage Remote Employees During An All-Hands Call

 Getting everyone at your company in sync and moving in the same direction is not easy.
 Only 7% of employees fully understand their company’s business strategies and their role in achieving the company’s goals.

 Creating organizational alignment is one of the most important things for growing your business.
 As Salesforce CEO Marc Benioff explains: “Rowing teams know that if you row together in sync, you’ll go faster.”

 All-hands meetings are the perfect vehicle to disseminate critical information throughout your organization and ensure that everyone is working to meet shared goals.
 Keeping people in the room engaged is a challenge on its own.
 Things get even more complicated when your team is global.
 So how do you engage employees?
 To help your employees and colleagues get the most out of all-hands meetings, you need to make sure that they have the right tools to interact and speak up.